alexg9010/2025_data_engineering_zoomcamp/homework/04-analytics-engineering/README.md

   limit 100
 ```

 To solve this I ajusted the casting of payment type to numeric instead of integer.

+This did resolve my initial issue, but the results do not match the expected results.
+This is probably due to the fact that I loaded the data from bigquery examples database and not from github.

 ### Question 7: Top #Nth longest P90 travel time Location for FHV